- Montréal (Québec), 1987

-Émilie has played at numerous festivals in Québec (Festival international de musique actuelle de Victoriaville, OFF Festival de Jazz, Festival de Jazz de Montréal, Festival de Jazz de Québec, Montréal/Nouvelles Musiques), in the United States (Avant-Music Festival, New York), in Belgium (Ars Musica), in Austria (Klangspuren Schwaz and Impuls), in Germany (Darmstadt Ferienkurse for Neue Musik and Donaueschingen Musiktage), in Chile (Encuentro Internacional de Compositores), in Argentina (Sonido Presente), in Estonia (Autumn Festival), in Finland (MuTe Fest), in Spain (Mixtur) and in Macedonia (Macedonian Music Days).
-She also played concerts in France, in Russia, in San Marino and in Uruguay.
+Émilie maintains an active international touring schedule and has appeared herself in performance at numerous festivals in Canada (Festival de musique actuelle de Victoriaville, OFF Festival de Jazz, Festival de Jazz de Montréal, Festival de Jazz de Québec, Montréal/Nouvelles Musiques, Modulus Festival); the United States (Avant-Music Festival, New York); Belgium (Ars Musica); Austria (Klangspuren Schwaz and Impuls); Germany (Darmstadt Ferienkurse for Neue Musik and Donaueschingen Musiktage); Chile (Encuentro Internacional de Compositores); Argentina (Muchas Músicas and Sonido Presente); Estonia (Autumn Festival); Finland (MuTe Fest); Spain (Mixtur) and Macedonia (Macedonian Music Days) as well as in concerts in France, Russia, San Marino and Uruguay.

 Émilie holds a degree in cello (Denis Brott) and in composition (Michel Gonneville) from the Conservatoire de Musique de Montréal and a CoPeCo Master (Contemporary Performance and Composition) from the Hochschule für Musik und Theater Hamburg.
-She is now enrolled as a doctorate student at the Conservatoire National Supérieur Musique et Danse de Lyon under the supervision of Philippe Hurel and Laurent Pottier.
+She is now pursuing her doctoral studies under the supervision of Philippe Hurel and Laurent Pottier at the Conservatoire National Supérieur Musique et Danse de Lyon and at the Université Jean Monnet of Saint-Étienne.

-Émilie plays a cello by Angel Alvarez Verde.
+Émilie plays a cello made by Angel Alvarez Verde.